dskarlatos/JamaisVu/scripts/README.md

 Jamais Vu to resume from.

 ## Assumptions on Workload Directory
-All our scripts have assumptions on how SPEC2017 directory is organized.
-We assume the SPEC2017 directory has the following structure:
+All our scripts assume the SPEC2017 directory has the following structure:
 ```
-.
+SPEC2017
 ├── ckpt  # SimPoint checkpoints
 │   ├── blender_r  # SPEC2017 application name
 │   │   ├── cpt.None.SIMP-0  # SimPoint checkpoint for interval 0